Find the right solution for your business with our free Fleet Management Buyer’s Guide.

 Many businesses that rely on field technicians have built a business on a strong relationship with its business partners and employees.
 But as the business grows and new people come in, it’s harder and harder to keep track of the work and the workers.

 The Insurance Journal reports that though burglary and theft are the most common claims for small businesses, reputational harm is the most costly.
+What's more, on average, 20% of a company's fleet will be involved in an accident in one year.

 Of course, the loss of life is an unrecoverable cost, but in the situation of a motor vehicle accident, the cost to a business is cascading.
 The National Highway Traffic Safety Administration (NHTSA) states that U.S. motor vehicle crashes in 2010 cost almost $1 trillion in loss of productivity and loss of life.
 In its “Guidelines for Employers to Reduce Motor Vehicle Crashes,” the Occupational Safety and Health Administration (OSHA) estimates an on-the-job crash that results in employee injury costs an average of $74,000 to the employer.

 Getting on top of safety and security is paramount to keeping employees safe but also in keeping your business running and generating profit rather than keeping up with liability costs and out-of-service workers and vehicles.
+A fleet management solution with integrated video capabilities powered by artificial intelligence, for example, can help you gain insight into the full context of harsh driving events without adding the burden of combing through hours of data.

 If you’re managing a fleet, you’re ready for telematics